majedrifat/Emotion-recognition-email_to_Admin/README.md

 <a id="p1"></a>
 # Description:

-Our Human face is having a mixed emotions so we are to demonstrate the probabilities of these emotions that we have.
+Our Human face is having a mixed emotions so i tried to demonstrate the probabilities of these emotions that we have. and final one email to admin to track customer care employee face reaction.

 ## What does Emotion Recognition mean?